olshec/lab1/README.txt

-This programm analis C# code and check variable declarations
+This programm analis C# code and check variable declarations.